holidayextras/holidayextras.github.com/_posts/2015-11-20-testing-for-accessibility.md

 ## Understand both the law and the spirit of the guidelines

 In many countries, access to digital services is protected by legislation just like access to shops and restaurants.
-In the UK, the <cite>Equality Act (2010)</cite> says that a service provider must make "reasonable adjustments" so that disabled users can have access to the same services as everyone else.
+In the UK, the <cite>Equality Act (2010)</cite> says that a service provider must make "reasonable adjustments" so that disabled customers can have access to the same services as everyone else.
 In the physical world, that might mean installing a ramp to allow wheelchair access or providing a menu in braille as well as print.
 In the digital world, it could mean including subtitles on videos or making sure that a user can navigate with a keyboard instad of a mouse.

 The main international standard for the accessibility of Web content is [<cite><abbr title="Web Content Accessibility Guidelines">WCAG</abbr></cite> 2.0](http://www.w3.org/TR/WCAG20/), also known as <cite>ISO/IEC 40500:2012</cite>, published by <abbr title="World Wide Web Consortium">W3C</abbr>.
 While aimed primarily at Web content, [<cite><abbr title="Web Content Accessibility Guidelines">WCAG</abbr></cite> can also be applied to native mobile applications](http://www.w3.org/TR/mobile-accessibility-mapping/).
 It's against these guidelines that most developers and service providers evaluate their products.